 Speaking up shows that you care.
 Please know that we don’t tolerate retaliation against anyone who reports a potential violation or raises a concern.

-We are an equal opportunity employer and make our employment decisions based on performance, merit, qualifications, abilities, and the needs of our business.
+We are an equal opportunity employer and make our employment decisions based on performance, merit, qualifications, abilities, the needs of our business, and other permissible non-discriminatory factors.

 We have a zero tolerance policy for discrimination or harassment, and are committed to providing a safe work environment for all.
 This means no discrimination against applicants or employees based on race, color, religion, national origin, gender identity or expression, gender, sex, sexual orientation, age, pregnancy, disability, veteran status, marital or family status, or any other classification protected by applicable law.
 Fastly does not tolerate discriminatory remarks, jokes, verbal abuse, physical intimidation or violence, or any other behavior that may be associated with creating a hostile work environment.
 We do not tolerate unwelcome, unsolicited sexual advances or harassment against anyone.